Europe, US 'climate guardian' satellite to monitor oceans

 Other instruments on board will measure how radio signals pass through the atmosphere, providing data on atmospheric temperature and humidity that can help improve global weather forecasts.

+“ This failure on Monday reminded us how risky the space business is,″ Aschbacher said.
+"We are always at the edge."

-It is named after the late director of NASA’s Earth Science Division, Michael Freilich, an oceanographer who was instrumental in getting the U.S. space agency to join the mission.
+Sentinel-6 is named after the late director of NASA’s Earth Science Division, Michael Freilich, an oceanographer who was key to getting the U.S. space agency to join the mission.

 “We owe him a lot and he more than deserves to have this satellite named after him,” said Aschbacher.
 “I’m very sorry personally that he cannot push the button tomorrow.”

-Europe and the United States are sharing the 900-million-euro ($1.1-billion) cost of the 10-year mission, which includes the launch of an identical twin called Sentinel-6B in 2025.
+Europe and the United States are sharing the 900-million-euro ($1.1-billion) cost of the 10-year mission, which includes the launch of an identical twin, currently called Sentinel-6B, in 2025.

-It’s the first time that another space agency has been involved in ESA’s flagship Copernicus mission, which already has seven satellites in orbit measuring the seas, atmosphere and land.
+It’s the first time that another space agency has been involved in ESA’s flagship Copernicus program, which already has seven satellites in orbit measuring the seas, atmosphere and land.
+Some data collected by the ESA and other agencies recently showed the impact of the coronavirus pandemic as seen from space.

-Aschbacher said he hopes NASA and ESA will hook up on future missions, too.
+Aschbacher said he hopes NASA and ESA will team up on future missions, too.

 “NASA is our strongest partner internationally,” he said.
 “We are discussing right now other options of cooperation based on the model of Sentinel 6-Michael Freilich.”